excellalabs/blog-in-a-box/README.md

 ## Need Help?
 Trying to accomplish something but unsure how?

 If you have questions about this project or how to use it, don't hesitate to [open an issue](https://github.com/excellalabs/blog-in-a-box/issues/new) (though please check the FAQs in this doc first just ot tobe sure).
 We're happy to point you in the right direction.
+No question is too simple, and asking it will only help us all get better.

 ## Topics